fastrgv/Reliquarium/README.md

 ### Link Problems during linux build:

 On a linux build machine, you might have minor link errors, depending on its configuration.
-For example, if you are missing "libz", you can copy "libz.so" from /usr/gnat/lib/gps/ into /usr/local/lib/.
+For example, if you are missing "libz", you can copy "libz.so" from GNAT.../lib/gps/ into /usr/local/lib/.
 If "libGL" cannot be found, this literally means "libGL.so" was absent.
 But you might have "libGL.so.1" present.
 In this case, simply create a softlink by changing to the libGL directory, then type the line:

 sudo ln -s libGL.so.1 libGL.so  (and enter the admin password)

 whence the linker should now be able to find what it wants.
-But if there is more than one file libGL.so present on your system, make sure you use the best one;  i.e. the one that uses your accelerated-graphic-driver.
+But if there is more than one file libGL present on your system, make sure you use the best one;  i.e. the one that uses your accelerated-graphic-driver.

 ## What is special about this project?
-Uses the Ada programming language and fully modern OpenGL methods, with textures, shaders and uniforms.
-Achieves version 3.3 core profile contexts.
+It uses the Ada programming language and modern OpenGL methods, with textures, shaders and uniforms.
 Compiles and runs on Windows, GNU/Linux and Mac OSX systems.

-Focusing on portability and open source freedom, this project relies on a thin SDL2 binding from Dan Vazquez, a thin OpenGL binding, a PNG reader by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).
+Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin GLFW3 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine & Dimitry Anisimkov, SFML-Audio with a homebrew binding, and a GNAT compiler.

 Written in C++ style, the code neglects many safety features available to Ada, but it does serve as a working example for learning OpenGL.
 The Ada bindings used are thin, so the relationship to C++ methodology is transparent.
 Developers should note that these Ada bindings are usable as a standalone library for most any OpenGL project that uses Ada.